itsmeDrew/instagram-app-boilerplate/README.md

 ### Why a boilerplate?
 Why do presidential candidates run ads when they clearly are going to lose?
-Because they can.
+Because it makes them feel better about themselves.
 Murica.